CoderDojo-Content/Beginner-HTML-CSS/en/downloading-your-code.md

  * If you are using a Mac, you may need to install a plain text editor first
 5. As you know, a web page is just made up of text, with tags to control it.
 Now you can see that the web page and the code are in fact the same file: depending on whether you open it in a browser or a plain text editor, you will see either the code \(text and tags\) or the web page \(just text\).
 6. Congratulations!
 You have made your first website!
 Why not claim your digital badge?
+7. You can also share your project with other people by clicking the Share button (next to the Save button) and selecting one of the options.